 The stories and friendships that came from this program were heartwarming.

-REL: How long have you been in business?
+REL: How long have you been in business with Passport Medical?

 PM: We have been in business since 2009 and since then have sent over 2000 patients to be treated in destinations all over the world.
 Since then we have been awarded the “Leadership Excellence in Medical Facilitation Award” presented to us by the Medical Tourism Association at the World Medical Tourism Conference in Chicago, IL.
 We also have a complaint free record with the Better Business Bureau, which we are very proud of.

 REL: What were the biggest challenges you faced in developing Passport Medical, or day-to-day?